notofonts/noto-docs/src/descriptions/NotoSansHanifiRohingya.md

-Noto Sans Hanifi Rohingya is a sanserif design for texts in the Hanifi Rohingya script.
+Noto Sans Hanifi Rohingya is a sans serif design for texts in the Hanifi Rohingya script.
 It has multiple weights, contains 179 glyphs, 8 OpenType features, and supports 65 characters from 2 Unicode blocks.